 The Raspberry Pi can offer a local development platform for WordPress.
 Using VS Code to access WordPress on a Raspberry Pi can aid in remote development.

-In a previous post, I discussed how to install WordPress on a Raspberry Pi.
+We discussed how to install WordPress on a Raspberry Pi.
 Having a local network version of WordPress makes the development of plugins and themes so much easier.
-By using a popular Visual Studio Code extension the coding can be done from a remote device.
+By using a popular Visual Studio Code extension the coding can be done from a remote computer.

 By using VS Code to access WP on a Raspberry Pi, development can take place in a live environment.
 File version management can be done using VS Code’s built-in Git functionality and file transfer can be facilitated using WinSCP.